nkhllg/infovisu/_sources/docs/home.md

 If you are on Windows, install [the git tool](https://git-scm.com/), which should come with a terminal.
 If you are on Mac or Linux, the git tool is already installed, so you can just open the terminal and start typing commands.

-We expect that you have some basic understanding of using `git` for version control.
+You will need to use `git` to work with the GitHub Pages, which requires some basic understanding of using `git`.
 If you are new to this idea, check [the git guide](https://github.com/git-guides).
+Also, here is [a 15-minute Git tutorial video](https://www.youtube.com/watch?v=USjZcfj8yxE) that covers what you need for this course.

 ## Step 1: Install conda
 <a name="s1"></a>